The '90s Bun Is Everywhere — Here's How To Do It

 @walkwithbrit Reply to @ravensimona Hope this helps!
 It’s so easy you can so it in under 5 min, maybe add another 5 if you need to curl your hair 😁 #messybun #pamelaandersonhair #messybuntutorial #fyp #90shair #highcranialtop #5minutehair ♬ original sound - Walkwithbrit

 TikToker @walkwithbrit has a more technical name for the '90s messy bun: the high cranial top hairstyle.
-The first step is to curl your hair, which you can do with a pair of tongs like the Mark Hill Pick 'N' Mix Small Curl Barrel, £16.99, or if you're a dab hand with straighteners, try Cloud Nine's Original Iron, £159.
+The first step is to curl your hair, which you can do with a pair of tongs, or if you're a dab hand with straighteners, try Cloud Nine's Original Iron, $339.
 This will give your bun its slightly dishevelled finish.
 "I honestly do everything with my fingers and I don't use a brush," says Brit, picking out two sections of hair at the front to frame the face.

 Advertisement